 Keep these categories in mind when designing your website.
 Failure to follow accessibility best practices can make your website difficult or even impossible for certain members to use.

-If your website is pretty but hard to navigate, you might as well say goodbye to your viewers.
+If your website is pretty but hard to navigate, you might as well say goodbye to your users.
 Consumer attention is very short and most know exactly what they are looking for; no one is going to search forever on your site to find one simple item or service.
 When looking at improving your website, take a look at the analytics and heat maps to discover what the most popular path on your site is and make it easy to get there.
 Simple navigation is one of the best assets to a great website, so avoid burying information under a ton of pages.

 If you know that all of your online activity comes from mobile banking, keep that prominent on your page and make sure it is easy to navigate.
 Would you like to sell more loans to your members?
 Emphasize that information on the main page and create an easy way to view important information on loans.
 It may take a few tries to figure out what works best but don’t be afraid to adjust your goals based on customer actions.